coderefinery/git-intro/content/commits.md

 ::::

 ::::{group-tab} VS Code
-Version control sidebar → Three dots (same as in step 2) → Tags → Creat tag.
+Version control sidebar → Three dots (same as in step 2) → Tags → Create tag.
 Make sure you are on the expected commit before you do this.
 ::::

 ::::{group-tab} Command line